awsdocs/amazon-sagemaker-developer-guide/doc_source/ex1-train-model.md

 To train a model, SageMaker uses the [ `CreateTrainingJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html) API\.
 The AWS SDK for Python \(Boto3\) provides the corresponding `create_training_job` method\.

 When using this method, you provide the following information:
 + The training algorithm – Specify the registry path of the Docker image that contains the training code\.
-For the registry paths for the algorithms provided by SageMaker, see [Common parameters for built\-in algorithms](sagemaker-algo-docker-registry-paths.md)\.
+For the registry paths for the algorithms provided by SageMaker, see [Docker Registry Paths for SageMaker Built\-in Algorithms](sagemaker-algo-docker-registry-paths.md)\.
 + Algorithm\-specific hyperparameters – Specify algorithm\-specific hyperparameters to influence the final quality of the model\.
 For information, see [XGBoost Hyperparameters](xgboost_hyperparameters.md)\.
 + The input and output configuration – Provide the S3 bucket where training data is stored and where SageMaker saves the results of model training \(the model artifacts\)\.